LostArtefacts/TR-Rando/README.md

 TR Rando is a randomizer tool for the classic Tomb Raider series (TR 1-3 and Unfinished Business).
 It allows you to change many aspects of the original levels, such as item pickups, secrets, enemies, Lara's appearance, level order, text...[and so much more](#features).

+> ## Tomb Raider Remasters
+> Currently, the randomizer *does not work* with the remasters as there are several differences with how the new games function compared to the originals.
+This includes some new file formats that as yet remain unexplored, along with the unknown factor of how randomization will affect built-in game features, such as achievements.
+>
+> We do not want to exert development effort at this stage while the new games are fresh, to allow for patches to settle in - these patches may change fundamental game assets/logic/features etc, so it makes sense to wait.
+The task thereafter to see what is and what is not going to be possible is a large one; then working out the best way to continue to support the original games will need careful consideration.
+>
+> For the foreseeable future, support will remain with randomizing the _original_ games only as detailed in [USING.md](USING.md).
+>
+> We appreciate your patience, and hope that you are enjoying the remastered experience as much as we are!
+>
+> <p align="right"><em>Rando Team</em><br/><em>2024-03-13</em></p>

 ## Installation

 1. Download the [latest version](https://github.com/LostArtefacts/TR-Rando/releases/latest), making sure to select the `TRRando` zip and not the source code.